innolitics/rdm/rdm/init_files/documents/software_plan.md

 62304:5.5.4.h Additional Software Unit Acceptance Criteria: boundary conditions
 #}

-**Output:** Code and documentation changes, stored in un-merged git branches with corresponding approved pull requests
+**Output:** Code and documentation changes, stored in un-merged Git branches with corresponding approved pull requests

 **Verification:** Code review by at least on other developer.

-Code review should ensure the code changes made in the git branch:
+Code review should ensure the code changes made in the Git branch:

 - implements the associated change request
 - is consistent with the {% if system.safety_class == 'C' %}related detailed designs{% else %}software system design{% endif %}